 |Question Submitted Election held with a Primary or General Election||Same as Primary or General Election|

 Where can I get an advance voting application?

-Advance voting applications are available here or by calling the Sedgwick County Election Office at 660-7100.
+Download an advance voting applications or call the Sedgwick County Election Office at 660-7100 to request one.
 Applications are also available at the Sedgwick County Dillon Stores.
 Voters can go to the Sedgwick County Election Office or to the satellite voting locations to apply for and vote in advance 13 days before the scheduled election date.

 Where do I send my advance voting application?

 Signed applications should be mailed to the Election Office at 510 N. Main Street, Suite 101, Wichita, KS 67203.